pranav-manik/Login-System/README.md

 # Login System

-This is a Login System based off of my previous app (AuthApp) one that could in real time display login errors to the client rather than loading new pages, a Login system that was secure and would save user sessions Hope you guys enjoy
+This is a Login System based off of my previous app (AuthApp)using Node.js, Express, MongoDB, and JQuery one that could in real time display login errors to the client rather than loading new pages, a Login system that was secure and would save user sessions Hope you guys enjoy